Sniffing Reduces Stress.

 Mrok can roll in the remains of a mouse and come back to me looking like he just won the lottery.
 Science doesn't have a definitive answer here - there are three theories, each reasonable, none proven.

 First: scent masking.
 Wild canids rolled in carrion to cover their predator scent and get closer to prey - an antelope doesn't panic at the smell of its own dung, so a wolf coated in it had a tactical advantage.
-Behaviorist Patricia McConnell is skeptical: if prey animals have a nose sharp enough to detect a predator, layering another smell on top probably doesn't fool them (McConnell, 2015, The Other End of the Leash).
+Behaviorist Patricia McConnell is skeptical: if prey animals have a nose sharp enough to detect a predator, layering another smell on top probably doesn't fool them (McConnell, The Other End of the Leash, 2002; see also her blog post "Why Do Dogs Roll in Disgusting Stuff?")..

 Second: communication.
-Researchers at Wolf Park in Indiana observed that wolves returning with a new scent were immediately investigated by the rest of the pack, who would then track the smell back to its source.
-Rolling may have been a way of telling the group - there's something worth finding out there (Goodman, Wolf Park Research).
+Pat Goodmann, research associate and curator at Wolf Park in Indiana, spent years studying this behaviour.
+She observed that wolves returning with a new scent on their fur were immediately investigated by the rest of the pack, who would then track the smell back to its source.
+Rolling may have been a way of telling the group - there's something worth finding out there (Goodmann, Scent Rolling in Wolves, M.A. thesis, Purdue University, 1978).

 Smell is at the center of a dog's life in a way we tend to underestimate.
 Whether they're reading it off the ground, carrying it home on their coat, or using it to settle their own nervous system - it's the same sense, doing the same job.
 And of all the things scent does for a dog, that last one matters most to me as an owner: a dog that gets to use its nose is generally a dog in a better mood.